olivierjeanbrown-ctrl/DWI-Graph-Theory-Analytical-Pipeline/README.md

-# A-CAP fMRI Graph-Theoretical Analysis Pipeline
+# DWI Graph-Theoretical Analysis Pipeline

+MOCK data generated for this public-access repository.

 Data processing and analysis pipeline for functional graph-theoretical metrics and optimal functioning in pediatric concussion.